karlrobin/robinrundkvist.se/README.md

 # robinrundkvist.se

-My UI design portfolio website, using Middleman for static site generation.
-Published on Github Pages.
+My UI design website, built with Middleman.

-## Dependencies

-To run the site locally you will need Middleman: https://middlemanapp.com/basics/install/

 ## CSS conventions

 This project uses BEM (Block, Element, Modifier) principles for structuring and naming CSS classes.
 I also use namespaces to communicate class intent.
-Although not crucial for a one person project like this, these are strategies I find useful in most projects nowadays (and continually try to perfect).

 The BEM naming convention follows this pattern: